What is soft water? The advantages of softeners

 However you choose to soften your water, the basic premise is that the calcium and magnesium minerals need to be removed.
 If you intend to use soft water throughout your entire home, the best place to perform the softening is at the source – where the water comes into your home, via your water pipes.
 That’s why whole home solutions like water softeners are so popular, particularly in those homes where cleanliness, appliance efficiency and skin health are valued.

-Water softening via a water softener is a two part process comprising of ion exchange, in which the mineral content is drawn out through salt percolating through resin beads, and a regeneration stage through which the minerals are flushed from the system.
+The water softening process starts with ion exchange, in which the mineral content is drawn out through salt percolating through resin beads, and a regeneration stage through which the minerals are flushed from the system.

-The effects of softened water on your home and health are widely documented and hugely positive.
-From keeping your home cleaner by eradicating limescale, to protecting your appliances and keeping skin healthier and happier, softened water can benefit you and your family in a variety of ways.
+The effects of softened water on your home and wellbeing are widely documented and hugely positive.
+From keeping your home cleaner by eradicating limescale, to protecting your appliances and keeping skin happier, softened water can benefit you and your family in a variety of ways.

 Fill out this form and one of the team will be in touch or call our team to speak to one of our experts 01483 753404.